polla-fattah/R4NTR/_chapters/000-front/010-title.md

 ---
 slug: book
 title: Demo Book
-abstract: An example book for showcasing the Jekyll Chapterbook theme.
+abstract: An example book for showcasing the R for non-technical PhD researchers.
+published: false
 ---

 By Jason Grimes